cybercongress/cybercongress/README.md

 They can be grouped into the following categories:

 - Science: building a strong scientific foundation, space exploration, technologies that can transfer human conciseness, extend living capabilities, improve ecology (thermoregulation)
-- Development: improving consensus computers, developing interfaces, integrating post-quantum cryptography, independent robots, open tools for biological engineering, develop metaverse
+- Development: improving consensus computers, developing interfaces, integrating post-quantum cryptography, independent robots, open tools for biological engineering, developing metaverse
 - Economy: achieving an incentivized system for all types of actors, self-sustainability, access to equal economics to all species, creating incentives for AI
 - Transparency: providing access to transactions, lack of censorship, demolishing borders and states
 - Privacy: a possibility for private communication